yusrialsanaani/Lid-driven-cavity-solver-by-MATLAB/README.md

 By performing further refinement to the grid size with nx=ny=260, the line plots of velocity components are very similar and close to those results reported in the reference.
-Also, the contours are finer and more organized as shown in figure 2.
+Also, the contours are finer and more organized as shown in figure 2 (a) - (b).

 **Figure 2: Velocity & pressure contours and line plot of velocity components at nx=ny =260.**